txizzle/drl/README.md

 I implemented [behavior cloning](http://rll.berkeley.edu/deeprlcourse/docs/week_2_lecture_1_behavior_cloning.pdf) on multiple MuJoCo environments.
 Expert policies produce rollouts that are used as training data for a feedforward neural network.
 In addition to normal behavior cloning, I also implemented the [DAgger](http://rll.berkeley.edu/deeprlcourse-fa15/docs/2015.10.5.dagger.pdf) algorithm, which performs significantly better.
 Finally, I varied the number of rollouts used to train the agent, and observed that more rollouts as training data produces better results, as expected.

 ## HW2: Policy Iteration and Value Iteration for Markov Decision Processes (MDPs)
-This is a farly straightforward implementation of [Policy Iteration and Value Iteration](https://people.eecs.berkeley.edu/~pabbeel/cs287-fa12/slides/mdps-exact-methods.pdf) on a simple gridworld environment.
+This is a fairly straightforward implementation of [Policy Iteration and Value Iteration](https://people.eecs.berkeley.edu/~pabbeel/cs287-fa12/slides/mdps-exact-methods.pdf) on a simple gridworld environment.

 ## HW3: Deep Q-Networks on Atari Games
 I implemented the [DQN](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) algorithm on the [Pong](https://gym.openai.com/envs/Pong-v0) Atari environment in the OpenAI Gym.
 Using pixel data gives better results than using only RAM data.

-## HW4: Policy Gradents
+## HW4: Policy Gradients
 I extended the existing discrete [Policy Gradients algorithm](http://karpathy.github.io/2016/05/31/rl/) to [Pendulum](https://gym.openai.com/envs/Pendulum-v0) on OpenAI Gym, a continuous environment.
 In addition, I used a neural network to learn the value function.

+## Final Project
+The code for this project has not been released yet, but my writeup can be found [here](http://tedxiao.me/pdf/gans_drl.pdf).